ohi-711/portfolio/README.md

 ## Bill Sun's Portfolio Website

+billyhsun.github.io/portfolio/

 This is a portfolio of my skills, experiences, and insights.
-It includes coursework and projects in engineering, coding, and design, extracurricular activities, and my reflections in engineering design, as well as applying engineering in daily life.
+It includes description of my experiences, coursework, and projects in engineering, coding, and design, extracurricular activities, my reflections in engineering design, as well as applying engineering in daily life.